21 Irresistible Traditional Dishes in New Zealand to Try Now

 7. Feijoa

-Feijoa is a tropical fruit with a unique, tangy flavour.
+Feijoa is a tropical fruit with a unique, tangy flavor.
 It is often used in desserts, jams, and juices or eaten fresh.
 The fruit’s distinctive taste and aromatic qualities make it a popular choice in New Zealand kitchens, where it is incorporated into various recipes.

 Feijoa - New Zealand Traditional Dishes